jsutxhx/SKG-AR/README.md

 ### Build knowledge graphs
 To build the in-domain and cross-domain Test-STM-KG and the research knowledge graphs, run the following python script:
 - build_kgs.py: creates the knowledge graphs in knowledge_graph/

+## Datasets about Recommendation
+The evaluation KG is based on the STM-KG.
+We use the in-domain KG ('data/stm_silver_kg_in_domain_with_corefs.jsonl') and cross-domain KG ('data/stm_silver_kg_cross_domain_with_corefs.jsonl') for evaluation.

+The file 'data/documents_citations.jsonl' contains the citations and the file 'data/abstracts_specter.json' contains the abstracts for each paper in the STM-KG.
+## Embeddings for Recommendation
+The file 'data/abstracts_specter_embeddings.json' contains the SPECTER embeddings for each abstract.
+The embeddings can be recreated with the SPECTER library (see also 'embed_specter.py'): https://github.com/allenai/specter

+The file 'data/abstracts_embeddings_average_word_embeddings_glove.840B.300d.jsonl' contains GloVe embeddings and the file 'data/abstracts_embeddings_allenai_scibert_scivocab_uncased.jsonl' SciBERT embeddings (averaged).
+These embeddings can recreated with the sentence transformers library (see also 'embed_sentence_transformers.py'): https://github.com/UKPLab/sentence-transformers

+## Ranking of Recommendation
+To build the citation graph and perform the ranking, run the script 'evaluate_citation_recommendation_ranking.py'.
+Check the TODO statements to vary the evaluation (e.g. to change the KG).